aattww/sensors/README.md

 ## Headers, terminals and buttons

 Boards have a couple of user settable headers.
 These need to be set before boards are powered.
 Each device also has one button.
-In addition, gateway and pulse nodes have screw terminals.
+In addition, gateway and pulse nodes have screw terminals for power, serial communications and pulse inputs.

 ### Gateway